Lillifee/raspiCam/README.md

 RaspiCam is a react application to stream, take pictures or record videos from your raspberry pi camera over a web interface.

 - **Simple**: a mobile-first designed user interface to provide a flawless user experience on the smartphone.
-- **Lightweight**: raspiCam uses the build-in libcamera-still and libcamera-vid to stream, capture and record videos.
+- **Lightweight**: raspiCam uses the build-in rpicam-still and rpicam-vid to stream, capture and record videos.

 ## Usecases